davidtwco/rfcs/text/0000-build-std.md

     - Flags which need to be set across the entire crate graph to uphold some property (i.e. enhanced security) are also target modifiers
     - For example: sanitizers, control flow integriy, `-Zfixed-x18`, etc
+1. **Building the standard library on a stable toolchain without Cargo**
+  - While tangential to the core of build-std as a feature, projects like Rust for Linux want to be able to build an unmodified `core` from `rust-src` in the sysroot on a stable toolchain without Cargo
+  - Cargo may also want a mechanism to build the standard library for build-std on a stable toolchain without relying on `RUST_BOOTSTRAP`
+1. **Building standard library crates than are not shipped for a target**
+  - Profile-guided optimisation requires the `profiler_builtins` crate which is not currently distributed as part of the `rust-std` rustup component
+  - Targets which have limited `std` support may wish to use the subsets of the standard library which do work
+1. **Using the standard library with tier three targets**
+  - There is no stable mechanism for using the standard library on a tier three target that does not ship a pre-built std
+  - While it is common for these targets to not support the standard library, they should be able to use `core`
+  - These users are forced to use nightly and the unstable `-Zbuild-std` feature or third-party tools like [cargo-xbuild] (formerly [xargo])
+1. **Using miri on a stable toolchain**
+  - Using miri requires building the standard library with specific compiler flags that would not be appropriate for the pre-built standard library, so is forced to require nightly and build its own sysroot

+The following use cases are not supported by this RFC, but could be supported with follow-up RFCs:

+1. **Using the standard library with custom targets**
+  - There is no stable mechanism for using the standard library for a custom target (using target-spec-json)
+  - Like tier three targets, these targets often only support `core` and are forced to use nightly today
-4. **Enabling Cargo features for the standard library** ([wg-cargo-std-aware#4])
+1. **Enabling Cargo features for the standard library** ([wg-cargo-std-aware#4])
   - There are opportunities to expose Cargo features from the standard library that would be useful for certain subsets of the Rust users.
     - For example, embedded users may want to enable a feature like `optimize_for_size` or `panic_immediate_abort` to reduce binary size
-5. **Building standard library crates than are not shipped for a target**
-  - Profile-guided optimisation requires the `profiler_builtins` crate which is not currently distributed as part of the `rust-std` rustup component
-  - Targets which have limited `std` support may wish to use the subsets of the standard library which do work
-6. **Modifying the source code of the standard library** ([wg-cargo-std-aware#7])
+1. **Modifying the source code of the standard library** ([wg-cargo-std-aware#7])
   - Some platforms require a heavily modified standard library that would not be suitable for upstreaming, such as [Apache's SGX SDK][sgx] which replaces some standard library and ecosystem crates with forks or custom crates for a custom `x86_64-unknown-linux-sgx` target
   - Similarly, some tier three targets may wish to patch standard library dependencies to add or improve support for the target
-7. **Building the standard library on a stable toolchain without Cargo**
-  - While tangential to the core of build-std as a feature, projects like Rust for Linux want to be able to build an unmodified `core` from `rust-src` in the sysroot on a stable toolchain without Cargo
-  - Cargo may also want a mechanism to build the standard library for build-std on a stable toolchain without relying on `RUST_BOOTSTRAP`

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation